2400-fl-19/git-lab/README.md

     ```
     Record the output of the command as **`Answer 1`**.

-4. Git needs to know your information (name and email).
+4. Git needs to know your credentials (name and email).
 Issue the commands:

     ```console
     git config --global user.name "Your name"